logzio/documentation/docs/shipping/Code/java-traces-with-kafka-using-opentelemetry.md

 ---
 id: java-traces-with-kafka-using-opentelemetry
-title: Java traces with Kafka using OpenTelemetry
+title: Java Traces with Kafka Using OpenTelemetry
 overview: Deploy this integration to enable automatic instrumentation of your Java application with Kafka using OpenTelemetry.
 product: ['tracing']
 os: ['windows', 'linux']